john-zhaoyuanzhen/Statistical-Methods-Coursework/README.md

 conda deactivate
 ```

+## Report

+The report is written in `LaTeX` language and the file itself is located in the `report` folder.

 ## Use of Auto-Generation Tools
-I asked ChatGPT to introduce the use of `dblquad` with its limits, brief the inverse transform sampling method, give timeit magic function instruction.
+I asked ChatGPT to introduce the use of `dblquad` with its limits, brief the **inverse transform sampling** method and give **timeit magic function** instruction.